Suno v5 vs v4.5: Full Feature & Audio Upgrade Guide - Jack Righteous

 2. Trim and crossfade between sections.

-3. Balance vocals vs. instruments; light EQ/reverb.
+3. Balance vocals vs. instruments; light EQ/reverb as needed.

 4. Bounce final WAV/MP3.